pkrishen/Data-Job-Analysis/README.md

 The information from the SQLite tables was pulled into a Jupyter notebook to analyze overall trends and patterns in the data.
 Analysis included comparisons between different job features including keywords, location, salary, job counts and more.
 Overall, the analysis provides a good view of how the market is for the different roles and their related features.
 If a more current view of market conditions is required, the webscraper can collect the most current data and the analysis can be filtered to the more current datetime range required.

 ## Getting Started
+The primary objective of this project was to demonstrate the capability of a webscraper to pull sufficient data to get a job market analysis of various roles through data analysis.
+It wasn't designed specifically for others to be able to pull their own datasets in current state.
+Having said that, it is still possible to do and, if desired, the steps to do so are outlined below.

 ### Installation
-Download or close the repository.
-Clone script: git clone https://github.com/pkrishen/Data-Job-Analysis.git
+Download or clone the repository: git clone https://github.com/pkrishen/Data-Job-Analysis.git

+If you only require to view the data analysis itself, open the Job_Data_Analysis.ipynb file.
+It will open in a local web browser and you will be able to scroll through the results and commentary.

+Steps to run the webscrape to collect more data and modify the analysis are provided below:

-Conda environment was used to build project.
-Attempted to convert to pip install but ran into a lot of issues in converting.
+A conda environment was used to build the project.
+Conversion to pip install created many issues so better to use conda environment to run scripts.
 To create a conda environment, install Miniconda (no pre-packages installed) or Anaconda (full version).
 Links to install Miniconda (https://docs.anaconda.com/free/miniconda/index.html) or Anaconda (https://www.anaconda.com/download).

 In Anaconda prompt, install and activate the conda environment with the provided .yml file.
 Add path locations as necessary: